 \end{proof}

-\begin{proof}[Proof of Proposition \ref{gronwallprop}] The proof here is exactly the same as the case $\mu=0$, done in \cite[Lemma 4.4]{MR4284534}.
+\begin{proof}[Proof of Proposition \ref{gronwallprop}] The proof here is the same as the case $\mu=0$, done in \cite[Lemma 4.4]{MR4284534}.
 This is because the form of the energy dissipation law \eqref{dissipation} remains unchanged in the presence of the divergence term in \eqref{Ginzburg-Landau}.
-Note that in the statement of Lemma 4.4 of \cite{MR4284534} the second term on the left hand side of \eqref{time deri 4} is missing, though the proof of the identity there is correct.
-See \cite[equation (4.33)]{MR4284534}

 We first estimate the right-hand side of \eqref{time deri 4} by $E_\e [\uu_\e | I]$ up to a constant that only depends on $I_t$.
-We start with \eqref{tail1}: it follows from the triangle inequality that
+Concerning \eqref{tail1}, it follows from the triangle inequality that